typhomnt/Website/content/post/raymarching_intro.md

 	}

-It is important that the total travel distance stays as short as possible because, the farthers you travel the more artifact you are likely to get because surfaces that are too far away from the intersection point might contribution to the occlusion term.
-With the parameters I used, you should have an ambient occlusion terms like below.
-Note that I amplified its effect using a power function.
+It is important to note that when computing the ambient occlusion term, the total travel distance should remain as short as possible because.
+Indeed, like mentionned earlier, the farther you travel through this ray, the more artifact you are likely to get because surfaces that are too far away from the intersection point might contribute to the occlusion term while not being part of its surroundings.
+With the parameters I used, you should have an ambient occlusion terms like depicted below.
+Note that I amplified its effect using a power function with a relatively high factor.

 {{< figure library="true" src="/Images/RayMarch_Intro/Ambient_Occlusion.png" title="" lightbox="true" >}}